Data-driven online control for real-time optimal economic dispatch and temperature regulation in district heating systems: Simulation

-To illustrate the value of online data-driven control, we compare ADAM-DeePO with a nominal forecast-based MPC baseline under the same $20\%$ model mismatch and the same stochastic heat-demand disturbance.
-The MPC controller is implemented in receding-horizon fashion using the nominal model, whereas the physical process evolves according to the mismatched model $\boldsymbol{A}_{\mathrm{real}}$.
+We compare ADAM-DeePO with a nominal MPC baseline under the same $40\%$ static model discrepancy and the same stochastic heat-demand disturbance, using the same representative seed as in Figures~\ref{fig:T_traj}--\ref{fig:hG_traj}.
+The MPC controller is also designed from the augmented system \eqref{augmentd}, and therefore uses the same error state $e_k$ and targets the same economic objective.
+In this single-hour constant-load setting, MPC is implemented in receding-horizon fashion around a constant heat demand of $10\,\mathrm{MW}$.

-Figures.~\ref{fig:hg_mpc} and~\ref{fig:error_mpc} show that nominal MPC yields smooth heat-generation trajectories, but does not drive the optimality error to zero under model mismatch.
-At least one error component settles at a nonzero steady-state value, indicating convergence to a biased operating point rather than the economically optimal one.
-By contrast, Figures.~\ref{fig:e_traj} and~\ref{fig:hG_traj} show that ADAM-DeePO drives the optimality error close to zero while maintaining bounded heat-generation trajectories.
-These results suggest that the proposed online data-driven controller is better able to recover the economically optimal operating point under model mismatch, because it updates the control policy directly from closed-loop data rather than relying solely on nominal predictions in real-time operation.
+Figures~\ref{fig:hg_mpc} and~\ref{fig:error_mpc} show that MPC yields bounded heat-generation trajectories and drives the optimality error to a small neighborhood of the desired steady state, confirming the usefulness of the design in \eqref{augmentd}.
+However, because the receding-horizon optimization relies on a fixed discrepant prediction model, the error cannot be fully removed under model discrepancy.
+By contrast, ADAM-DeePO updates the feedback policy directly from closed-loop data and can therefore progressively compensate for the discrepancy.

+We further compare the two methods using steady operating metrics aligned with \textbf{E1}--\textbf{E2}, where the steady average generation and temperature costs are evaluated by \eqref{5a} and \eqref{4a}, respectively, over a terminal averaging window.
+Since both controllers are based on the augmented formulation, the main difference is whether the control law can adapt online to model discrepancy.
+Under this metric, ADAM-DeePO and nominal MPC achieve almost identical steady average generation cost, indicating similar aggregate heat-supply performance, but their temperature-regulation performance differs substantially.
+Both methods also satisfy the final heat-balance condition accurately, with balance gaps below $10^{-5}\,\mathrm{MW}$ in magnitude, whereas ADAM-DeePO reaches the economic neighborhood much faster: $37.7\,\mathrm{s}$ versus $1069.8\,\mathrm{s}$ for MPC.
+These results are consistent with the trajectory plots and show the benefit of online policy adaptation under model discrepancy.